alexlavrenov/SwiftOpenCV/README.md

 Benefits
 -
 - Example of using OpenCV/Tesseract from the Swift language
-- Updated to use iOS 8.1 and XCode 6.1 as a base
+- Updated to use iOS 10.1 and XCode 8.1 as a base
 - Build and run ready
+- Swift 3.0

 Getting Started
 -